-- 1. The SIC is installed on the phone in the form of: - the Vidua app with its own TW4S or - the Authenticate app, which is part of the Ubiqu token. - 2.
-The prospective certificate holder chooses a PIN, and a link is established between PIN, phone, and the (future) identity.
-The email address of the prospective certificate holder is registered to use as a user name at Cleverbase: - 3.
-A selfie of the prospective certificate holder is made and sent to the Cleverbase server; - 4.
-A photo of the prospective certificate holder's valid identity document is made and sent to the server, together with the personal data required for registration. - 5.
+- 1. The SIC is installed on the phone in the form of: - $\circ~$ the Vidua app with its own TW4S or; - the Authenticate app, which is part of the Ubiqu token. - 2.
+The prospective certificate holder chooses a PIN, and a link is established between PIN, phone, and the (future) identity. - 3.
+The email address of the prospective certificate holder is registered. - 4.
+The user gives consent to the product conditions for registration. - 5.
+A selfie of the prospective certificate holder is made and sent to the Cleverbase server. - 6.
+A photo of the prospective certificate holder's valid identity document is made and sent to the server, together with the personal data required for registration. - 7.
 The prospective certificate holder uses the Vidua application (iOS or Android) to read the NFC chip in the identity document after which the data is sent to the Cleverbase server.
 Cleverbase applies Near Field Communication (NFC) in accordance with the International Civil Aviation Organization (ICAO) Doc 9303 standard.
-Dutch registrants without an NFC scanner skip this check, but are subject to extra validations in the videocall. - 6.
+Dutch registrants without an NFC scanner skip this check, but are subject to extra validations in the videocall. - 8.
 The app sets up a video connection with a registration officer.
-The registration officer performs the following checks before and during the video call: - The registration officer checks the quality of the video connection and may give instructions regarding ambient light and sound; - $\circ~$ The registration officer checks the data submitted against the picture of the identity document; - The registration officer verifies authenticity and validity of the identity document, checking, among other things, whether it has been recorded stolen or missing with an authentic source if publicly available; - The registration officer verifies the authenticity of the identity document using optical, audible and/or automated authenticity features - The registration officer verifies the prospective certificate holder's identity;
+The registration officer performs the following checks before and during the video call: - The registration officer checks the quality of the video connection and may give instructions regarding ambient light and sound; - The registration officer checks the data submitted against the picture of the identity document; - The registration officer verifies authenticity and validity of the identity document, checking, among other things, whether it has been recorded stolen or missing with an authentic source if publicly available; - The registration officer verifies the authenticity of the identity document using optical, audible and/or automated authenticity features; - The registration officer verifies the prospective certificate holder's identity; - The registration officer checks whether the applicant has applied for a certificate with Cleverbase before.
+(In this case, existing certificates are revoked when issuing the new certificates); - The registration officer requests the applicant to read out a unique code and to express the unambiguous will to apply for a certificate.

-- The registration officer checks whether the applicant has applied for a certificate with Cleverbase before.
-(In this case, existing certificates are revoked when issuing the new certificates) - The registration officer requests the applicant to read out a unique code and to express the unambiguous will to apply for a certificate; - 7.
-If all checks have positive results, the registration officer approves the certificate application; - 8.
-The prospective certificate holder reconfirms his PIN, thereby proving possession of the private key; - 9.
-A second registration officer reviews the certificate application and approves the issuance of a certificate if all requirements are met; - 10.
-The certificate holder receives an activation link and a revocation code by email: - The activation link is used to activate the profile and complete the registration. - The revocation code is to be used if the user decides to revoke the certificate later on.
+- 9. If all checks have positive results, the registration officer approves the certificate application. - 10.
+The prospective certificate holder reconfirms their PIN, thereby proving possession of the private key.
+The prospective certificate holder must confirm their registration within 48 hours after the video call to ensure freshness of information.
+After 48 hours of inactivity, the registration attempt will automatically expire. - 11.
+A second registration officer reviews the certificate application and approves the issuance of a certificate if all requirements are met.
+Note, approval of the second registration officer finishes initial identity validation.
+Certificates are then issued within 1 hour ultimately - 12.
+The certificate holder receives an activation link and a revocation code by email: - The activation link is used to activate the profile to complete the registration and enable use of keys and certificates; - The revocation code is to be used if the user decides to revoke the certificate later on.